Our experts are from around the world.

 Germany

 Hilger Pothmann began his professional career in 1985 at Deutsche Bank AG, Frankfurt/Main region.
 Following his apprentice- and internal traineeships he moved into the HR function in 1989.
 Hilger held positions as an HR business partner – since 1993 in managerial roles - in several regional and international organizational units of Deutsche Bank Group, covering Retail-, Commercial- and Investment Banking as well as Infrastructure (incl.
 New York, London, Toronto).
-Since 2008 he has been responsible as Regional Head of HR, covering a large part of the German region of Deutsche Bank Group.
+From 2008 until 2024 he was responsible as Regional Head of HR, covering the Northern and Eastern part of the German region of Deutsche Bank Group.
+After almost 40 years working for Deutsche Bank Group he retired in 2024.

 Besides being a founding member of the Goinger Kreis e.V. in 2004, Hilger has been a voting member at the Society for Human Resource Management (SHRM) in 2010/2011, supporting the development of U.S. HR Standards.
 In this context, he was also an initiator and founding member of the German DIN mirror committee to ISO TC 260 (Global Standards for Human Resources Management) with a specific focus on orchestrating “Guidelines for Human Capital Reporting”, which has resulted in the ISO Product “ISO 30414”.
-Hilger continues to be a passionate advocate and driver towards implementing ISO 30414 globally; hence, establishing benchmarks around Human Capital intangibles for all stakeholders.
+Hilger initiated this Human Capital Impact Group and continues to be a passionate advocate and driver towards implementing ISO 30414 globally; hence, establishing benchmarks around Human Capital intangibles for all stakeholders.

 See my video: Using ISO 30414 To Benchmark Organisations